A guide to cycling in Pau, Bearn Pyrenees

 There are many great cycling route options near Pau in the Bearn Pyrenees.
-From here you can take on the legendary Col d'Aubisque or Col de Marie Blanque both Hors Categorie climbs which have featured in numerous editions of the Tour de France.
+From here you can take on the legendary Col d’Aubisque or Col de Marie Blanque both Hors Categorie climbs that have featured in numerous editions of the Tour de France.
 Both the Col du Portalet and Col de la Pierre Saint-Martin will see you riding right up to the Spanish border.
-Then there is the ride to Lac de Bious Artiques – a beautiful man made lake nestled between huge mountain peaks.
+Then there is the ride to Lac de Bious Artiques – a beautiful man-made lake nestled between huge mountain peaks.

-We have mapped out a series of routes and linked to them below.
+We have mapped out a series of routes and linked them below.
 Each route includes the ability to download files to a range of devices and includes other helpful information.
 Some of the routes are a loop so can be ridden in either direction.
 One thing is certain – each route generally ends with a long downhill return – a great reward for reaching those alpine summits.
 Click below to see the cycling options from Pau in greater detail.